Flow / Admins / Developers

 When you create a new Flow, you’re prompted to select the type of Flow you wish to create.

-• A Screen Flow is called through a button or action, or displayed in a Lightning Page or the Utility Bar, and appears as a screen to the user to interact with.
+• A Screen Flow is called through a button or action, or embedded in a Lightning Page or the Utility Bar, and appears as a screen to the user to interact with.
 This cannot be automatically called.

 • Platform Event-Triggered Flows are called when a platform event is received, similar to an Autolaunched Flow.